-Another explanation we've heard is as follows:
+One explanation we've heard is as follows:

-At the time the pedophile case was first received by the AG's office in 2009, particulars of the case were, by routine procedure, entered into the Office of Attorney General's PACE computer system database.
+At the time the pedophile case was first received by the AG's office in 2008 or 2009, particulars of the case were, by routine procedure, entered into the Office of Attorney General's PACE computer system database.
 PACE is an acronym for Police Automated Computer Entry.

 The PACE system is a computerized indexing and intelligence system.
 It allows law enforcement personnel to discover if a potential target is under investigation by other law enforcement officers or agencies.